 Depending on the flavours you add to it and the style you cook it in, chickpea fries can be served with many things.

-In my house we love to eat it with a homemade vegan sriracha mayo or a spicy ketchup.
+In my house, we love to eat it with a homemade dipping sauce, like vegan sriracha mayo (discover the best vegan mayo here) or spicy ketchup.
 But when we are feeling a bit more summery, this coconut pea dip works perfectly.
-Particularly if you add in some Indian spices to the fries.
+Particularly if you add some Indian spices to the chickpea fries.

-Got any awesome flavour combinations to use with shan tofu?
+Got any awesome flavour combinations and dipping sauces to use with chickpea fries, aka shan tofu?
 Share them in the comments below!

 - 140 g gram flour

 - 1 tsp Salt

 - 600 g Water - same as ml

 - 2 tbsp polenta - for coating